 - Intense fear, followed by paranoia

-- Nausea mostly happens when you eat raw or dried mushrooms
+- Nausea usually occurs when people eat mushrooms raw or dried

 - Anxiety, due to a higher dose